-The following resources may be helpful to you in supporting students:
+The following resources may be helpful to you in facilitating access for students:

 Inclusive Course Design: